Mop117/EH5TinyML/README.md

 🎯 Purpose

 The purpose is to demonstrate how embedded hardware, combined with audio preprocessing and machine learning, can be used to classify idle engine sounds in real time.
-This could potentially be used in diagnostics and maintenance of vehicles, especially for quick identification of ignition-related issues.
+This could potentially be used in diagnostics and maintenance of vehicles, for quick identification of ignition-related issues.

 🛠️ System Description